veertuinc/anka-click-scripts/README.md

     (general_image) (sharing_image)
 end
 ```

+undesired_var allows to optimize directive execution time, the directive ends immediately (with `false`) once the undesired_var image detected.

 There are also ways of scripting to handle differences between OS versions.
 The next example is taken from a script that handles when different macOS versions are used and only some of them show a language selection.
 If a second variable is present with a comma separating them, you can only expect that the first variable will be waited on **as long as** the second is not present.